-- On the Tom and Jerry cartoon "Muscle Beach Tom", Tom sticks balloons under his bathing suit to make himself look muscular.
-Because the balloons keep lifting him up, he had to tie an anchor to his waist to keep from floating away.
-Jerry gives him away by inflating the balloons further until they pop and Tom goes flying all over the place.
+- In the Tom and Jerry cartoon "Muscle Beach Tom", Tom stuffed helium balloons into his bathing suit to look muscular.
+Because the balloons made him float, he tied an anchor to his waist.
+Tom won his girlfriend back from Butch, but Jerry gave him away by untying the anchor, inflating his suit into a balloon and pricking it, sending Tom floating away into the sky.

-- In one Pink Panther cartoon, Pink puts on an inflatable muscle suit to impress a bodybuilder.
+- In one The Pink Panther cartoon, Pink puts on an inflatable muscle suit to outdo a bodybuilder.

-- In The Ren & Stimpy Show, in a parody of the old Charles Atlas "The Insult that Made a Man out of Mac" ads, Stimpy is humiliated at a beach, and is convinced by an Atlas stand-in (with a globe for a head!) not to exercise and get stronger, but to get a body fat transplant that looks like muscles.
+- The Ren & Stimpy Show: In "Ren's Pecs" in a parody of the old Charles Atlas "The Insult that Made a Man out of Mac" ads, Ren is humiliated at a beach, and is convinced by Atlas stand-in Charles Globe not to exercise and get stronger, but to get a body fat transplant that looks like muscles.

 - X-Men: Evolution had an episode where Kurt tries to tweak his holoprojector to make himself appear muscular.
-It works for a while... then it malfunctions.
+It works for a while... then it malfunctions (making him comically fat).

-- In the Samurai Jack episode "Samurai versus Samurai", a supposed Bad Ass turns out to be wearing padding and a corset to look fitter than he really is.
+- In the Samurai Jack episode "Samurai versus Samurai", Jack inflicts Clothing Damage on a Miles Gloriosus calling himself the Sam-Moo-Rhai, revealing that he was wearing padding and a corset to look fitter than he really is.

 - Make-up artists can make actors appear more muscular by creating the illusion of more muscle definition.